-What’s the best way to invest $1,000, $500, or a small amount of money?
+What are the best small investment ideas to invest $500, $1,000 $5,000 or a small amount of money?

-If I was going by what the SEC wanted me to tell you, then I would probably say that investing is risky and you can lose all your money.”
+If I was going by what the SEC wanted me to tell you, then I would say, “Investing is risky and you can lose all your money.”

 Frankly, that’s the way most retirement accounts are managed.
 They are speculating on someone being willing to pay more tomorrow than you paid today.
 This is likely to be true in the long run, but you have to ask yourself, “How long is the long run?”